 3 hours - Easy

 Take a scenic drive through red rock canyons to discover 700-year old Sinagua Indian ruins.
 Actually go into the ancient rooms and view 4000 year old rock art.
 Fascinating cultural experience and great views of the red rock cliffs towering above you.
-Combine this with Schnebly Hill Road or the Outlaw Trail for a great half-day combo.
+Combine this with Schnebly Hill Road or the Outlaw Trail for a great full day combo.

 1.5 hours - Moderate - Adventurous

 One of Sedona's most popular Jeep trails.
 A fun drive through a red rock canyon below Coffee Pot Rock and Thunder Mountain.
 Includes stops at the Seven Apache Pools and Devil's Kitchen Sinkhole.
 Combine this with Broken Arrow for a half-day of fun 4x4 adventure, or combine it with Schnebly Hill Road for a “scenic sampler” excursion.

 2.5 hours - Adventurous

 Sedona’s most famous and popular Jeep trail, with fun four-wheel-driving and great views.
 Visit Submarine Rock, Chicken Point, Mushroom Rock, and the famous “Stairs” aka “Road of No Return."
 Drive right up onto the red rocks.
 This trail is definitely an 'E' ticket!

 A mild 4-wheel-drive adventure through Sedona’s historic ranch country, offering breathtaking panoramic views.
 We call it “just enough Jeeping” for those who want to get where other SUV’s won’t go, but with a Barlow Jeep, it’s a worry-free adventure.
 Combine with the Indian Ruins for an easy/moderate half-day excursion.

 More Great Sedona Trails

 - Cliffhanger – Adventurous/Difficult